Medically reviewed on Jun 19, 2018

 In stem cell transplantation, donor stem cells are delivered into the recipient's bloodstream through a tube called a central venous catheter.
 The donor stem cells help the body produce healthy microglia that can populate the nervous system and deliver functioning GALC enzymes.
 This treatment may help restore some degree of normal myelin production and maintenance.

 This therapy may improve outcomes in infants if treatment begins before the onset of symptoms — that is, when a diagnosis results from a newborn screening test.
+Current evidence suggests that stem cell transplantation is most effective when started before an infant reaches 2 weeks of age.

 Coping and support